vivian-lz/alu_verilog/README.md

 The same ALU was constructed in 2 different ways.
 One way utilizes cases to create a 1-bit ALU that was scaled up to a 4-bit ALU utilizing instances of the 1-but ALU.
 The other method follows the general structure of an ALU that uses hardware such as full adders and mux (multiplexers).

-This project was completed within a few hours of a day.
+This project was completed within a few hours over the course of 2 days.